sansansan-333/UFE-Extension/README-en.md

 ## Install
-1. Clone the project, and rename the top folder as "Extension".
+1. Clone this repo and place it under Assets.

-2. Place this folder under UFE/Engine/Scripts/Core.
+2. Place an empty Game Object in the scene and attach UFEExtension.cs to it.

 3. Open UFE/Engine/Scripts/Core/Manager/UFE.cs and edit as follows